Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Against the spread, San Francisco is 8-8-0 this year.

-- The 49ers have yet to cover the spread this year when underdogs by 4.5 points or more.
+- This season, the 49ers are winless ATS when entering a game as an underdog of 4.5 points or more.

-- San Francisco's games this season have hit the over on seven of 16 set point totals (43.8%).
+- San Francisco's games this year have hit the over on seven of 16 set point totals (43.8%).

 - When San Francisco scores more than 21.6 points, it is 7-3 against the spread and 8-2 overall.

-- San Francisco is 5-4 against the spread and 6-3 overall when the team picks up over 338.4 yards.
+- When San Francisco totals over 338.4 yards, the team is 5-4 against the spread and 6-3 overall.

-- This year the 49ers have 22 turnovers, one fewer than the Rams have takeaways (23).

 Home and road insights

-- At home this year, Los Angeles is 4-3 against the spread and 5-2 overall.
+- Los Angeles is 4-3 against the spread, and 5-2 overall, at home this year.

-- This season, in seven home games, Los Angeles has hit the over three times.
+- In three of seven home games this year, Los Angeles has gone over the total.

-- Away from home, San Francisco is 4-4 against the spread, and 5-3 overall.
+- San Francisco is 5-3 overall, and 4-4 against the spread, on the road.

 - This season, 49ers away games average 46.1 points, 1.6 more than this matchup's over/under (44.5).